Seoul defends mandatory coronavirus testing of foreign workers

 More than 100 coronavirus cases in the capital region were recently traced back to workplace community transmissions by foreign workers, Ms Park added.

-However, in a Facebook post, the ruling party lawmaker, Mr Lee Sang-min, said, "These are human rights violations that would make us an international disgrace."
+However, in a Facebook post, ruling party lawmaker Lee Sang-min said: "These are human rights violations that would make us an international disgrace."

 Of the foreign workers in the province, 203 have proved positive among 234,537 tested.

-Some workers there told Reuters they were thankful to be tested, but added that queues and crowds conditions at test centres could be a health risk.
+Some workers there told Reuters they were thankful to be tested, but added that queues and crowd conditions at test centres could be a health risk.

-Seoul city authorities said they would extend hours at some testing spots, and provide extra assistance.

-At least one foreign employee of a major Korean company received a written notice, which was reviewed by Reuters, but others said they had yet to be notified beyond media reports.

-None of at least 500 foreign professors and researchers at the university had tested positive, he added.

-French Ambassador Philippe Lefort said he and the heads of other diplomatic missions were seeking an explanation from authorities, in a message to compatriots in Seoul and Gyeonggi.

-Seoul had 242,623 registered foreign workers as at last December, the justice ministry said.
-City officials estimate there may be as many as 390,000, if undocumented workers are included.
+Seoul had 242,623 registered foreign workers as at last December, the Justice Ministry said.